wassimans/rust-ramblings/README.md

 An attempt to implement Vec from scratch using unsafe.
 It contains at this moment only the implementation of the "push" method.

+## SHA1 Cracker

+Simple SHA1 cracker based on a simple word list.
+No GPU calculations, just the basics.